TheJayVachhani/jayvachhani.com/README.md

   jayvachhani.tech v2.0 in Progress
 </h1>
 <p>
 This site is built with React & Material UI.
-The most up to date version, will be in the releases.
+The most up to date working version will be in the releases section.
 </p>

 ## Forking this repo